Quick Deposit Guide

 Step 3 - Upload files

-An ADA archivist will send you a link to a website where you can securely upload your files.
+An ADA archivist will send you a link to the ADA Deposit Dataverse where you can securely upload your files.
 To access this website you will first be directed to create a user account.
 Please inform the ADA once you have done that step, so we can give you editing rights to your deposit page.

 Please upload your data files and supporting documentation files to this site.
 Alternative file sharing services can be used by prior arrangement with ADA.
 For security reasons, please do not send data files by email.